backstage/backstage/docs/references/glossary.md

 ## Scope

-A string that describes a certain type of access that can be granted to a user using OAuth.
+A string that describes a certain type of access that can be granted to a user using OAuth, usually in conjunction with [access tokens](#access-token).

 ## Search